How Much Deposit Do You Need For a Second Home Mortgage?

 Can you buy a second home with no deposit?

-Technically it can be done by making use of a guarantor mortgage.
+Technically, it can be done by using a guarantor mortgage.
 These are a specific type of mortgage product and could help you purchase another property even though you don’t have a deposit.

 They work by a friend or relative ‘guaranteeing’ your mortgage.
 They do that by either putting their own home up as security or giving you a lump sum in a savings account that your mortgage lender holds.
-Your friend or relative would not be able to take money out of that account until you have repaid your entire second mortgage.
+Your friend or relative cannot take money out of that account until you have repaid your entire second mortgage.

 Get matched with a broker experienced in second home mortgages

 Buying a second home can be complicated, so it’s a good idea to seek advice from an expert.
-Using a broker can help improve your chances of being approved the first time (so your credit score is not affected), but brokers can also help identify products with the lowest interest rate possible with your LTV ratio.
-They can therefore help save you money, while also ensuring you can borrow the maximum amount you require.
+Using a broker can help improve your chances of being approved the first time (so your credit score is not affected).
+Still, brokers can also help identify products with the lowest interest rate possible with your LTV ratio.
+They can, therefore, help save you money while ensuring you can borrow the maximum amount you require.

-We offer a free, no-obligation broker matching service where we connect you with an expert in second home mortgages.
-Get in touch with us today, or call us on 0808 189 2301, so they can help you maximise your deposit’s potential.
+We offer a free, no-obligation broker matching service, where we connect you with an expert in second home mortgages.
+Contact us today or call 0330 818 7026 so they can help you maximise your deposit’s potential.

 FAQs

 They can be.
 If you are simply selling your first property to buy for the second time, you will usually find that you need a deposit of at least 10%.
-If you’re buying a second property, in addition to your primary residence, lenders will view these mortgages as slightly higher risk.
-They will generally like customers to have a higher deposit.
+Lenders will view these mortgages as slightly higher risk if you’re buying a second property in addition to your primary residence.
+They would generally like customers to have a higher deposit

 This scheme is for first-time buyers only.
 If you’re buying a first home, it can potentially be used to bolster your deposit.
 It can’t be used to increase equity for a second home.
 A broker would be able to explain all your options fully.